launch arguments¶

 --win_qt_darkmode_test

 Windows only, client only: This starts the program with Qt's 'darkmode' detection enabled, as here, set to 1 mode.
 It will override any existing qt.conf, so it is only for experimentation.
-We are going to experiment more with the 2 mode, but that locks the style to windows, and can't handle switches between light and dark mode.
+We are going to experiment more with the 2 mode, but that locks the style to windows

-server arguments
+server arguments¶

 The server supports the same arguments.
 It also takes an optional positional argument of 'start' (start the server, the default), 'stop' (stop any existing server), or 'restart' (do a stop, then a start), which should go before any of the above arguments.